ReactForBeginners/course-overview/lecture1/README.md

 # React basics for beginners

+This tutorial is meant for developers interested in learning React, and was written for the React.JS for Beginners course in NYC in August 2015.

+It doesn't assumes that know any React beforehand, but you should be familiar with Javascript.

 ## Components

 React is built around components, not templates.
 You create a component by calling the createClass method on the React object, which is the entry point into the library.
 Like this: